 A good plan would be to reserve the 2·4 GHz band for communication between a node and its 3 onward routers, reserving the 5 GHz band for communication with other local nodes (i.e. nodes within direct radio range).
 This way, the node's 2·4 GHz signal can be directed by high-gain radiators towards the node's onward routers, while the 5 GHz signal is left omni-directional.
 There is a maximum node density above which this kind of wireless network would be unable to provide a usable bandwidth to each node.
 I guess this threshold to be where the distance between adjacent nodes falls to 150 metres.
 In patches of higher node density, local switches and cable links may be needed to relieve the wireless network.

 The logical essence of my nodal router is illustrated on the right.
-The 2·4 GHz wireless card is connected through coaxial cable to three external (roof-mounted) directional radiators.
+The 2·4 GHz wireless adapter card is connected through coaxial cable to three external roof-mounted directional radiators.
 The 5·0 GHz wireless card is connected to an external omni-directional antenna via co-axial cable.
-The 4-port LAN switching card connects the nodal router to up to 3 other normal PCs + a LAN printer/scanner.
+The 4-port LAN switching card connects the nodal router to up to three other normal PCs + a LAN printer/scanner.
 A further 4 ports could be provided by a second LAN switch card.
-The motherboard is a low consumption type supporting a 32-bit RISC CPU.
-4 GB of RAM should be sufficient to enable the servers to operate most of the time with the disk spun down.
-The nodal router must be able to operate, on a continuous duty cycle, from 240 VAC, 115 VAC, 24 VDC or 12 VDC sources via an ATX power supply unit with built-in relay-based surge protection and battery backup.
-The operating system is a topless version of either FreeBSD of Linux.
-This specification leaves plenty of space in its full tower case for efficient cooling, easy servicing and future additions.
+The mother board is a low consumption type incorporating a 32-bit RISC CPU.
+4 GB of RAM should be sufficient to enable the servers to operate most of the time with the disk not spinning.
+The nodal router must be able to operate, on a continuous duty cycle, from 240 VAC, 115 VAC, 24 VDC or 12 VDC sources via an ATX power supply with built-in relay-based surge protection and battery backup.
+Its operating system is a topless version of either FreeBSD of Linux.
+This specification leaves plenty of space in its full tower case for efficient cooling, easy maintenance and future additions.